peekjef72/httpapi_exporter/README.md

 ## Exporter http server

-The exporter http server has a default landing page that permit to access
+The exporter http server has a default landing page that permit to access:

-* "/health" : a simple heartbeat page that return "OK" if exporter is UP
+- **/health** : a simple heartbeat page that return "OK" if exporter is UP
-* "/configuration": expose defined configuration of the exporter
+- **/configuration**: expose defined configuration of the exporter
-* "/targets": expose all known targets (locally defined or dynamically defined).
+- **/targets**: expose all known targets (locally defined or dynamically defined).
 Password are masked.
-* "/status": expose exporter version, process start time
+- **/status**: expose exporter version, process start time
-* "/profiling": expose exporter debug/profiling metrics
+- **/profiling**: expose exporter debug/profiling metrics
-* "/httpapi_exporter_metrics": exporter internal prometheus metrics
+- **/httpapi_exporter_metrics**: exporter internal prometheus metrics
-* "/help: help on github.
+- **/help**: help on github.
-* "/metrics": expose target's metrics.
+- **/metrics**: expose target's metrics.
 Require a target parameter with valid value.
-* "/loglevel": GET exposes exporter current log level.
+- **/loglevel**: GET exposes exporter current log level.
 POST /loglevel increases by one the current level (cycling).
 POST /loglevel/[level] set the new [level].
-* "/reload": method POST only: tells the exporter to reload the configuration.
+- **/reload**: method POST only: tells the exporter to reload the configuration.

 ## exporter metrics access

 Parameters to scrape a target:

-* target: `<locally_defined_target>` or `<scheme://[user:password@]host:port>` (dynamic target)
+- **target**: `<locally_defined_target>` or `<scheme://[user:password@]host:port>` (dynamic target)
-* auth_key: the shared secret key used to decrypt encrypted password set in authentication config.
+- **auth_key**: the shared secret key used to decrypt encrypted password set in authentication config.
-* auth_name: the name of authentication config to use to access to a target. if target is not defined locally (so it is dynamically defined), you can set the authentication parameters to use for that target using those specified in the auth_name config.
+- **auth_name**: the name of authentication config to use to access to a target.
+- if target is not defined locally (so it is dynamically defined), you can set the authentication parameters to use for that target using those specified in the auth_name config.
-* model: the name of model target to use to build dynamic target.
+- **model**: the name of model target to use to build dynamic target.
 If not specified it looks for target named "default".
 This parameter is used only at the first call for the dynamic target creation.

 **examples**: